An official website of the United States government

 The U.S. Consulate General Melbourne is now taking applications for the Melbourne Youth Advisory Council and for Youth Council Networks in Tasmania, South Australia, and the Northern Territory

-Melbourne – Closed, will re-open August 2023
+Melbourne – CLOSED, will re-open August 2023

-TAS, SA and NT – Closed, will re-open August 2023
+TAS, SA and NT – CLOSED, will re-open August 2023

 The primary goals of the Council are: